saveoursecrets/sdk/doc/sync.md

 ]
 ```

-Denied addresses take precedence so take care when combining `allow` and `deny`as it's possible block all connections:
+Denied addresses take precedence so take care when combining `allow` and `deny`as it's possible to block all access:

 ```toml
 [access]